ddbit/verba-volant/README.md

 In this sense, authentic but observable channels can act as informal certification authorities, enabling secure bootstrapping of trust without requiring a formal PKI or identity infrastructure.

-## Future Work: Extended MITM Protection

-To further enhance protection, Verba Volant can be extended to support full public key fingerprint verification:

-* Each client would compute a fingerprint (e.g., SHA-256 hash) of its ephemeral DH public key.
-* This fingerprint can then be shared out-of-band (alongside the room ID) and verified by the peer before continuing communication.
-* This additional step ensures the authenticity of the key exchange and closes the MITM attack vector.

-This enhancement may be considered for future implementation.

 ---